webytude/Open-External-Links-In-New-Window/README.md

-#Open External Links In New Window
+# Open External Links In New Window

-### once a developer developing a website that faces difficulty for mange continually in every dynamic URLs here is the best function to handle  open third party URLs into the new tab
+Once a developer developing a website that faces difficulty for mange continually in every dynamic URLs here is the best function to handle  open third party URLs into the new tab

 ```php
 // ==============================================================================